Peter Soulsby

-Sir Peter Alfred Soulsby (born 27 December 1948) is a British Labour Party politician serving as Mayor of Leicester since 2011.
+Sir Peter Alfred Soulsby (born 27 December 1948) is a British Labour Party politician who has served as Mayor of Leicester since 2011.
 He was the Member of Parliament (MP) for Leicester South from 2005 until he resigned his seat in April 2011, in order to contest the new post of mayor.
 He served as Leader of Leicester City Council from 1981 to 1994 and from 1996 to 1999.

 Early life and education

-Soulsby was born on the 27 December 1948 in Bishop Auckland and attended the Minchenden School, a grammar school in Southgate, London.
+Soulsby was born on 27 December 1948 in Bishop Auckland and attended the Minchenden School, a grammar school in Southgate, London.
 He studied at the City of Leicester College of Education Scraptoft.
-He gained a BEd from Leicester University in English and Drama.
+He gained a BEd from the University of Leicester in English and Drama.
 He worked as a teacher at Crown Hills Secondary Modern School and then as a special needs teacher.

 Early political career

 He was first elected to Leicester City Council in June 1973 and served as the Leader of the Council twice, firstly from 1981 to 1994 and secondly from 1996 to 1999.
 He remained a Labour councillor until he was defeated in the Spinney Hill ward in May 2003.

 He unsuccessfully contested the Harborough parliamentary constituency at the 1979 general election.
 In 1984, he stood for election for the Leicester European Parliamentary constituency, narrowly losing to the Conservative incumbent Fred Tuckman by 1.6%.